-Performing day hikes on local trails is the recommended form of training.
-The trails should include uphill and downhill sections, and you should wear the clothing, boots and pack that you intend to climb in.
+Performing day hikes on local trails are the recommended form of training.
+The trails should include uphill and downhill sections, and you should wear the clothing, boots, and pack that you intend to climb in.
 Try to hike for several hours.
-Your hikes on the mountain will on average be between four to six hours, but can be as little as two (easy days) and as high as 14 hours (summit day).
+Your hikes on the mountain will on average be between four to six hours but can be as little as two (easy days) and as high as 14 hours (summit day).
 If it is impractical for you to train outdoors, you may exercise at the local gym.
-The staple of your training should be walking on a stairmaster, supplemented with weight-training for your legs.
+The staple of your training should be walking on a Stairmaster, supplemented with weight-training for your legs.

 A minimum of three days a week, perhaps shorter sessions during the weekdays and longer sessions on the weekends, for three months, is suggested.
 With proper training, you will develop the leg strength, endurance, and confidence necessary for Kilimanjaro.

 Our trips begin in Arusha, Tanzania, Clients should fly into Kilimanjaro International Airport (airport code: JRO) and we make the way to the designated hotel in Arusha.